srvk/eesen/README.md

 Eesen is developed on the basis of the popular [Kaldi](http://kaldi.sourceforge.net/) toolkit.
 However, Eesen is fully self-contained, requiring no dependencies from Kaldi to funciton.

-Eesen is released as an open-source project under the highly non-restrictive Apache License Version 2.0.
-We welcome participation and contribution from the community.
+Eesen is released as an open-source project under the highly non-restrictive **Apache License Version 2.0**.
+We welcome community participation and contribution.

 # Key Components